 The MRWC project has united university, county, state, and federal agencies in a collaborative effort to manage invasive plants over a wide geographic area encompassing seven of the ten watershed states.
 “We believe that results from this project will help develop science-based conservation approaches for managing Russian olive and saltcedar in the Missouri River Watershed,” says Bockness.
 “Increased knowledge related to the removal of invasive species and the vegetative response to the treatments will be critical to understanding secondary weed invasion and to facilitate ecosystem recovery methods.
 In addition, determining the feasibility of biomass generated from invasive species could be an innovative catalyst in supporting regional woody biomass alternative energy program developments.”

-®™Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 State restrictions on the sale and use of Garlon 4 Ultra apply.
 Consult the label before purchase or use for full details.
-Always read and follow label instructions.
+Always read and follow label instructions. ©2019 Corteva

 Active ingredients for herbicide products mentioned in this article: Garlon 4 Ultra (triclopyr).